EU pledges to loan Ukraine up to $39 billion to help rebuild its economy and power grid

-KYIV, Ukraine — (AP) — The European Union pledged on Friday to lend Ukraine up to 35 billion euros ($39 billion) as part of a loan package organized by the Group of Seven major industrial nations, as it seeks to help the country repair and reconnect its war-shattered power grid.
+KYIV, Ukraine — (AP) — The European Union pledged on Friday to lend Ukraine up to 35 billion euros ($39 billion) as part of a loan package organized by the Group of Seven major industrial nations, as it seeks to help the country rebuild its economy and its war-shattered power grid.

-“You will decide how best to use your funds,” European Commission President Ursula von der Leyen told President Vlodymyr Zelenskyy in Kyiv.
-The Ukrainian leader said that his priorities are to rebuild the energy network, build more bomb shelters, improve schools and buy more weapons.

 G7 leaders agreed in June to engineer a $50 billion loan to help Ukraine in its fight for survival.
-Interest earned on profits from Russia's frozen central bank assets would be used as collateral, but progress has been slow in distributing the money.
+Interest earned on profits from Russia's frozen central bank assets would be used as collateral, but progress in distributing the loans has been slow.

+“We should make Russia pay for the destruction it caused,” European Commission President Ursula von der Leyen told reporters at a news conference in Kyiv with President Vlodymyr Zelenskyy in Kyiv.

+Von der Leyen said that the EU has already provided Ukraine with more than 118 billion euros ($132 billion) in military and economic assistance since the war began in February 2022, “but Russia’s relentless attacks mean further support is necessary.”

+Von der Leyen said that the EU is "confident that we can deliver this loan to Ukraine very quickly.”
+The 27-nation bloc hopes that other G7 countries will follow its lead and start providing loans too.

+Zelenskyy said that his priorities are to rebuild Ukraine's energy network, erect more bomb shelters, improve schools and buy more weapons and ammunition.

-Von der Leyen arrived in Ukraine on Friday focused on helping the country to restore its electricity grid and boost its heating capacity as winter approaches.
+Von der Leyen arrived in Ukraine on Friday focused on helping the country to restore and reconnect its electricity grid and boost its heating capacity as winter approaches.

 Meanwhile, winter is approaching.

-“Heating season starts in two weeks and Russia’s relentless attacks on Ukraine’s civilian energy infrastructure aims to inflict maximum damage,” von der Leyen said as she arrived in Kyiv for talks with Zelenskyy.
+“Heating season starts in two weeks and Russia’s relentless attacks on Ukraine’s civilian energy infrastructure aims to inflict maximum damage,” von der Leyen said.
 “We will help Ukraine in its brave efforts to overcome this.”

 The main aim is to help Ukraine decentralize its power grid, and to become less reliant on the big power stations that make easier targets for Russian forces.
 Around 260 missiles rained down in a major attack on energy infrastructure late last month.